sercankulcu/sercankulcu.github.io/_thoughts/we-all-have-our-own-unique-value.md

 The question is not whether I am uniquely valuable in some cosmic sense.
 I do not know how such a thing could be measured.

-A more useful question is whether I understand the combination of abilities, limitations, temperament, and interests I actually have—and whether I am placing them somewhere they can do useful work.
+A more useful question is whether I understand the combination of abilities, limitations, temperament, and interests I actually have, and whether I am placing them somewhere they can do useful work.

 Sometimes self-improvement is necessary.